|

 (polynomial equations with the power of five).
 However, the golden

-numbers a and b do present solutions to pentic
+numbers a and b do present solutions to pentic and even

 Finally, a